SimonKefas/multistep-form/README.md

 ## **Best Practices**

 - **Defining Steps**: Ensure that all your step elements within the form have the `ms-step` attribute.
+- **Using Dividers**: If you include visual dividers with the `ms-step-divider` attribute, be aware that they will be removed from the live form.
 - **Input Names**: Ensure input `name` attributes match those used in `data-condition`.
 - **Required Fields**: Use the `required` attribute for mandatory fields.
 - **Testing**: Test the form thoroughly to ensure all steps and validations work as expected.